USOPC will allow social justice demonstrations at Olympic trials, pushing back against IOC rule

 In the letter, Hirshland included guidance for the trials that “defines latitude for athletes to express their personal perspectives on racial and social justice in a respectful way, and without fear of sanction from the USOPC.”

 The USOPC defined racial and social demonstration as “promoting the human dignity of individuals or groups that have historically been underrepresented, minoritized, or marginalized in their respective societal context.”
-Its specific examples of approved demonstration included wearing a hat with the phrase “Black Lives Matter” or “Trans Lives Matter”; vocally advocating for equal rights for minorities; holding up a fist; and kneeling during the national anthem.
+Its specific examples of approved demonstration included wearing a hat with the phrase “Black Lives Matter” or “Trans Lives Matter,” vocally advocating for equal rights for minorities, holding up a fist, and kneeling during the national anthem.

-The USOPC’s letter also outlined “impermissible elements” of demonstration that would result in sanctions.
+The USOPC’s letter also outlined “impermissible elements” of demonstration that would result in discipline.
 They include wearing clothing with hate speech; hand gestures affiliated with hate groups; violence; defacing a national flag; and “protests aimed explicitly against a specific organization, person or group of people.”

+“I feel like it was important that they did include things that they will not allow,” Berry said.
+“Things that are discriminatory.
+Things that will not enhance the growth of any type of social reform.
+I think that was really important to put in there.
+Some people might try to rebel.
+They might say, ‘Well since this issue can be highlighted or acknowledge, why can’t this?’
+The details in what is allowed and not allowed, I feel like they did a very good with implementing that.”

 While providing athletes support, the new guidelines create a maze of hypothetical quandaries for the USOPC.
 For example, if an athlete takes aim at the IOC for not pressuring China — the host country of the 2022 Winter Olympics — on human rights violations, would that be considered a protest explicitly against a specific organization?

 The USOPC has struggled for years with how to approach athlete protest.
 Even as it came to celebrate the famed 1968 raised-fist protest of racial injustice by Tommie Smith and John Carlos, it took cues from the IOC and followed international guidelines that prohibited demonstrations.
-In 2019, the USOPC placed fencer Race Imboden and hammer thrower Gwen Berry on probation after Imboden knelt on the podium and Berry raised a fist during the national anthem at the Pan-American Games in Peru.
+In 2019, the USOPC placed fencer Race Imboden and Berry on probation after Imboden knelt on the podium and Berry raised a fist during the national anthem at the Pan American Games in Peru.

 Hirshland foreshadowed Tuesday’s announcement in June, when amid widespread civic protests of racial injustice athletes shared their experiences and concerns during a virtual town hall.
 The USOPC then formed “an athlete-led group to challenge the rules and systems in our own organization that create barriers to progress, including your right to protest.”
 Hirshland also apologized to athletes who “sacrificed your moment on the podium to call for change.”